 I have also volunteered at a senior citizen center, spending time with people who have dementia, getting to know them, interacting, and longing for additional opportunities to care for the elderly.

 I completed a 95-hour hands-on workshop in restorations, crown preparations, and removal of partial dentures, pouring over numerous case studies and learning techniques to improve my clinical skills.
 This opportunity allowed me to practice and correct my mistakes during my dental sessions.

 I am fully dedicated to lifelong learning in Dentistry; after earning my doctoral degree, I hope to receive advanced training in smile design and cosmetic dentistry.
 I will always stay current about advancements in general dentistry and be involved with professional organizations and local groups devoted to oral health education.
 Always staying heavily engaged at the grassroots level and focused on the underserved who need me most, I want to volunteer regularly to balance my professional life.
 Helping people and treating and educating patients and the general public is where I find my inner peace and satisfaction.
 I thrive on every opportunity to interact and communicate, learning about people in need and their unique oral health stories.

 I thank you for considering my application.

-Participating in such activities increased my knowledge about the culture, habits, and problems of the local community.
+Participating in such activities increased my knowledge of the local community's culture, habits, and problems.
 I am currently volunteering as a dental assistant in a community clinic where I assist the dental students and professors of the University of XXXX.
-This clinic focuses on providing comprehensive dental care to the geriatric population.
-Observing the dental students providing treatment to the patients in the clinic helps me understand the training process of the students and also learn the most advanced techniques such as CAD-CAM at the dental office.
-This clinic provides me an opportunity to absorb new things every day.
+This clinic focuses on providing comprehensive dental care to the senior population.
+Observing the dental students treating patients in the clinic helps me understand the students' training process and learn the most advanced techniques, such as CAD-CAM, at the dental office.
+This clinic provides me with an opportunity to absorb new things every day.